writememe/blog.danielteycheney.com/content/posts/blog-automation-part-three.md

 - `<ACCOUNT_ID>` - Is my account ID
 - `<DISTRIBUTION_ID>` - Is my CloudFront distribution ID

-The net result of this policy is that this user can't manage any other S3 buckets or distribution IDs not explicitly stated here, which aligns with the [least privilege access.](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege)
+The net result of this policy is that this user can't manage any other S3 buckets or distribution IDs not explicitly stated here, which aligns granting [least privilege access.](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege)

-### Github Branch Protection
+### GitHub Branch Protection

-As mentioned earlier, Github has the ability to [protect certain branches.](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/about-protected-branches).
+As mentioned earlier, GitHub has the ability to [protect certain branches.](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/about-protected-branches).

 On my repo, I've configured branch protection on the `master` to ensure: